This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-- Nut Butters: Slather on almond or peanut butter for an added protein kick.
+- Nut Butter: Spread almond or peanut butter on top for extra protein.

-- Ice Cream: Turn it into a dessert by adding a scoop of your vanilla ice cream.
+- Ice Cream: For a dessert twist, serve with a single serving of vanilla ice cream.

 RELATED: 15 Easy Dessert Recipes For One